sunny1401/experiments/README.md

 This repository contains notebooks for simple experiments tried with frameworks and languages.
 The contents are:

-1.PyTorch
+1. PyTorch

-2.NLP Problems using transformers from HuggingFace
+2. NLP Problems using transformers from HuggingFace

+3. C++ Nanodegree Projects